bpelto/bpelto.github.io/glacier_catalogue/index.md

     <a href="/images/glacier_catalogue/Garibaldi_fran.jpg" >
     <img src="/images/glacier_catalogue/Garibaldi_fran.jpg" alt="missing" width="100%" />
     </a>
     <figcaption> Mount Garibaldi (2675 m, 8776 ft) looms at center right as sharp rocky peak, with "The Tent" to the right, and Dalton at center, and Atwell Peak to the left.
 We are skiing across the lobe of the Garibadli and Bishop glaciers.
-The ice falls above feed the Garibaldi Glacier, but the prominent rock band indicates that the glacier is in the process of detaching, only serac fall can feed the main lobe at center, with a thin connection seen below the tent.   </figcaption>
+The ice falls above feed the Garibaldi Glacier, but the prominent rock band indicates that the glacier is in the process of detaching, only serac fall can feed the main lobe at center, with a thin connection seen below The Tent.   </figcaption>
 </figure>

 <figure>
     <a href="/images/glacier_catalogue/North_pitt.jpg" >
     <img src="/images/glacier_catalogue/North_pitt.jpg" alt="missing" width="100%" />
     </a>
     <figcaption> After crossing the Garibaldi and Bishop glaciers and ascending to 2170 m, we cross the North Pitt Glacier, first by descending to 2000 m avoid crevasses.
-Here Francois has lost speed and needs to walk a bit before another descent.
-A party heading south, opposite our direction of travel is below our track.   </figcaption>
+Here Fran&ccedil;ois has lost speed and needs to walk a bit before another descent.
+A party heading south, opposite our direction of travel, is below our track.   </figcaption>
 </figure>

 <figure>